StaticNoiseLog/spring-boot-logging/README.md

    XML.
 4. **logback debugging:** `<configuration debug="true">`

-**Once you have introduced a "logback-spring.xml" you must configure a logger for all Spring profiles in that file, or you will get no logging at all.** The default Spring Boot logging is gone.
+**Once you have introduced a "logback-spring.xml" you must use it to configure a logger for all Spring profiles, or you will not get any logging at all.** The default Spring Boot logging is gone.

 ## Recommendations ###

 - Avoid `logback-spring.xml` if possible.
 - If you need `logback-spring.xml`, keep it minimal and put it in `../src/main/resources`.
+- Specify log levels in `application.properties` and do not set them in `logback-spring.xml`.
+Managing log levels in a single place makes it easier to understand what the current settings are.
+If you omit the level in `logback-spring.xml` (i.e. just `<root>` instead of `<root level="INFO">`) the default will be DEBUG.
+The log levels in `application.properties` override `logback-spring.xml`.
+You should ensure that you specify the correct log levels in `application.properties`.
+However, if you happen to overlook something, the default DEBUG setting will grab your attention.
-- Omit log level specifications like `<root level="INFO">` in `logback-spring.xml` to illustrate that this is not the place where you want to control log levels.
-The default will be DEBUG and you always override it in `application.properties`, which will be your central source to consult when you want to know or change log levels.
+- Omit log level specifications like `<root level="INFO">` in `logback-spring.xml` and declare the log levels in `application.properties` instead.
+Omitting the level The default will be DEBUG and you always override it in `application.properties`, which will be your central source to consult when you want to know or change log levels.
 - Remember that once you have a `logback-spring.xml` file, it must contain loggers for all situations.
 The Spring Boot default is not available anymore.